 April 17, 2003 – The Center sued the Service for failing to finalize its decision to list the foxes.

-March 5, 2004 – The Service listed the island foxes as endangered.
+March 5, 2004 – The Fish and Wildlife Service listed the island foxes as endangered.

-October 7, 2004 – The Service proposed to designate critical habitat for the island fox.
+October 7, 2004 – The agency proposed to designate critical habitat for the island fox.